Toyota's Verso is a 7-seat compact MPV you can depend on. Jonathan Crouch checks out the improved version.

 Cost of Ownership

-Size and weight are two things the Verso has plenty of but its advanced engines still manage to yield class-leading economy and emissions figures thanks to Toyota's Optimal Drive technology.
+Size and weight are two things the Verso has plenty of but its advanced engines still manage to yield class-competitive economy and emissions figures thanks to Toyota's Optimal Drive technology.
 This has been used in this generation model to boost power across the range by up to 20% while lowering fuel economy and emissions considerably.
 As a result, both petrol engines return around 40mpg on the combined cycle with CO2 emissions in the low 160s.
-This version's 1.6-litre diesel engine emits just 119g/km of CO2, making it one of the cleanest units of its kind.
-If these figures don't help you to recoup the slight premium you'll pay for Verso ownership over obvious rivals, then residual values should.
+The 1.6-litre D-4D diesel engine emits just 119g/km of CO2, making it one of the cleaner units of its kind.
+Residual values are reasonably strong.
 These see this car retain between 38-42% of its original purchase price after three years or 36,000 miles: compare that to the 26-28% you'll get from a Renault Grand Scenic.

 Never a car to overly impress the casual onlooker, Toyota's improved Verso is most appealing to the real experts of the compact MPV market, buyers with families who put these vehicles through their paces day in and day out.
 Well built, user-friendly, reliable and economical, this third generation model really has these important qualities nailed down.
-Previously, it was only really lacking a class-competitive diesel engine.
-That box has now been well and truly ticked with the BMW-sourced 1.6-litre D-4D unit.
+It also gets a class-competitive diesel engine in the form of the BMW-sourced 1.6-litre D-4D unit.
 This is a prime example of Toyota doing what it does so well.
 Other compact MPVs might leap off the showroom floor at you with their gimmicks and technology but how many are as good as the Verso at getting a family efficiently from A to B, keeping the balance sheet healthy and making you feel good about the whole thing at the end of the day?
 Exactly.